RuinedViego/Ruined-Bot/README.md

 a League of legends account
 a monitor with a 1920 * 1080 screen resolution.
-The league of legends client window size is 1600 x 900 .NET framework 4.7 installed on computer.
+The league of legends client window size is 1600 x 900 .NET framework 4.7 and 4.8 installed on computer.
 Before launch the bot, you need to follow setup instructions bellow :
 Ensure your display settings are configured correctly